1Jenx/DB-project/README.md

 INSERT INTO Department VALUES
 (1, 'Cardiology'), (2, 'Neurology'), (3, 'Dermatology'), ...;

 ### 3-Run queries

 Test the provided SELECT, UPDATE, and JOIN queries.

 ---

+## Repository Structure

+The project repository is organized as follows:

+* **README.md** – Project description and setup instructions.
+* **report.docx** – Detailed project report.
+* **presentation.pptx** – Project presentation slides.
+* **video_link.txt** – Public link to the project walkthrough video.
+* **sql/** – SQL scripts including table creation, data loading, queries, and triggers.
+* **src/** – Additional source code or application files (if applicable).

+---

 ## Learning Outcomes

-* Designing a fully relational database* with multiple relationships.
+* Designing a normalized relational database with multiple entity relationships.
+* Creating and managing tables using SQL.
-* Writing complex SQL queries with joins, subqueries, and aggregates.
+* Writing SQL queries involving joins, subqueries, and aggregate functions.
-* Using foreign keys to ensure data integrity.
+* Applying primary and foreign key constraints to maintain data integrity.
-* Populating a database with realistic healthcare data.
+* Populating a database with realistic healthcare-related data.
+* Understanding the practical implementation of database systems in healthcare management.

+---

 ## Conclusion

-The Clinic Management System demonstrates how a well-designed relational database can simplify medical data management.
-By combining structured schema design, meaningful relationships, and practical SQL queries, this project offers a scalable solution for real world clinic operations.
-Future work could integrate a web-based interface and authentication system to make it production ready.
+This project demonstrates how a relational database can be used to efficiently manage clinic operations and healthcare records.
+Through structured database design, well-defined relationships, and practical SQL operations, the system provides an organized solution for handling patient information, doctor assignments, clinic departments, and appointments.
+The design is scalable and can be extended in the future with additional features such as a graphical user interface, authentication mechanisms, and advanced reporting capabilities.